nikwhoa/test-task-sereda/README.md

 # To run the project:
 On my machine everything works fine in local.
-But i'm worry about the another environment.
+But I worry about the another environment.
 So, i've created docker-compose.yml file.

 ```
 docker compose build